knoxie87/Kendo-Interactive-Dashboard/README.md

+# Kendo-Interactive-Dashboard

+Kendo widget dashboard interacting with GraphQL backend API architecture and storing widget postions to an AWS Dynamo DB.

 # Getting Started with Create React App
-Kendo widget dashboard interacting with GraphQL backend API architecture and storing widget postions to an AWS Dynamo DB.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).